 Applicant Eligibility Requirements

-- Must be a current member of the SPD and been a member for a minimum of two (2) years
+- Must be a current member of the SPD with a membership held at least two (2) years

 - MD; MD, PhD; or DO degree